 Only the blacklegged tick can transmit Lyme disease, and only after being attached for at least 24 – 36 hours.
 Lyme disease is treatable with a short course of antibiotics.

 One of the earliest and most common symptoms of Lyme disease is a rash that’s often shaped like a bull's-eye.
 The rash occurs on the same site as the bite.

 These symptoms may appear in stages, or over time.

-If you’ve been exploring outdoors especially in woods or forests, or in areas where tall grasses and or shrubs are present, or have found a tick on your body, and show these symptoms, see a doctor.
+If you’ve been exploring outdoors, especially in wooded areas, forests, areas where tall grasses and or shrubs are present, or have found a tick on your body, and show these symptoms, see a healthcare provider.